Dear mathematical enthusiasts,

 I am also pleased to announce that starting on 20th January 2014 each year group will post a detailed brief of the mathematics that will be covered in that half term (with an added glossary of mathematical terms).
 However, do be aware that this will be a provisional mathematics map and that it may be adapted according to the progress and needs of the children.

-You will also find in our newly minted ‘Maths corner’ a link to a great mathematics dictionary and I have also added the power point presentation that I went through with you on progression in addition and substraction.
+You will also find in our newly minted ‘Maths corner’ a link to a great mathematics dictionary and I have also added the power point presentation that I went through with you on progression in addition and subtraction.

 One final resource that I have added for interested parties is a presentation on Mawsley Primary School’s mathematical journey over the last three years.
-As always I am extremley keen to hear your ideas on where you feel mathematics in our school should head in the future (I have a few ideas myself).
+As always I am extremely keen to hear your ideas on where you feel mathematics in our school should head in the future (I have a few ideas myself).

-My school email address is email@example.com and I shall wait with baited breath to hear from you all.
+My school email address is and I shall wait with baited breath to hear from you all.